shashank0021/form-validation/README.md

 ## Usage
-- Created this webpage with HTML ,CSS , Javascript , react
+- Created this webpage with HTML ,CSS , Javascript , react.
-- Usage can be of whole web page from top to bottom with seven section by using scroll bar

 - Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ### Contact